 This not only saves energy but also reduces the risk of a fire starting.
-There are of course exceptions, some appliances such as fridges, are made to be left on.
+There are of course exceptions - some appliances, such as fridges, are designed to be left on.

 An incorrect fuse can cause a cable to overheat and means the appliance is not protected in case of an electrical fault.
 Always follow the appliance’s instruction booklet.